john-stromberg/Machine-Learning-Investment-Analysis/README.md

 # Machine-Learning-Investment-Analysis

-Prelimary proposal:
+Proposal:
-Predicting the price of stock using historical price data, fundamental charateritics, and other factors with python, scikit-learn, keras/tensorflow.
+Predicting the price of stock using historical price data, with python, scikit-learn, keras/tensorflow.

 Disclaimer: Predicting stock prices accurately is very challenging as price is impacted by many different variables and potentially random occurences outside of company financial data.
-Creating reliable models to make profitable investment decisions will require a lot more work
+Creating reliable models to make profitable investment decisions will require a lot more work.

-Interests: Using machine leanring and coding generally applied to investing.
-Where my focus will be after the class.
+Interests: Using machine learning and coding generally applied to investing and trading.
 Good topic to get my feet wet with machine learning with a large amount of data easily and readily available, literature on the subject, and many examples.

 Data Sources: quandl, yahoo
 Stocks: Google, Apple, Facebook